Tdrakenx/PACMAN/README.md

 Push to the branch (git push origin feature/your-feature).
 Open a pull request.
 License
-This Pac-Man Game Project is licensed under the [Your License] - see the LICENSE file for details.
+This Pac-Man Game Project is licensed under the  - see the LICENSE file for details.